 As to the reader’s reason for asking about narcissism – the desire to post naked photos of herself on the internet – not only have we become inured to nudity on the net, but its presence elicits everything from indifference to outrage, depending upon who you ask, who you presume is looking, and whether or not you consider the context as art or pornography.

 Nude images and sex tapes float across the interwebs with little more than a shrug these days, at least in some circles.
-In others, we know they’re career killers at the very least, and deal serious blows to relationships.
+In others, we know they’re career killers, or at the very least, deal serious blows to relationships.
+Then again, for some they seem to support if not bolster their living; we are, after all, living in Kardashian-inspired Selfie Culture.

 Otherwise, why not enjoy them for herself, or herself and a significant other?